Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/Matter-Controller-Configuration.md

 ## Universal Mode

-In **Control Matter from KNX**, choose **Universal Mode**, the first device entry, to observe and control every commissioned device through one flow node.
-It always exposes one input and one output, needs no KNX gateway, and does not use endpoint KNX mappings.
+In **Control Matter from KNX**, choose **Universal Mode** to observe every commissioned device through one flow node.
+It always exposes one input and one output and does not use endpoint mappings.
+A KNX gateway is optional and is used only by the Battery Monitor alarm/text GAs.

-Outputs place the raw value in `msg.payload`; `msg.matter` identifies `source`, `nodeId`, `endpointId`, `clusterId`, and the attribute/event.
-Battery reports use cluster `47`, attribute `batPercentRemaining`, in raw Matter half-percent units; convert with `msg.payload = Number(msg.payload) / 2`.
+The **Universal Battery Monitor** scans all commissioned nodes and endpoints for Power Source clusters, emits an initial snapshot and caches complete normalized battery state.
+It can emit only batteries below a percentage threshold or every update.
+Output includes percent, raw percent, charge level, replacement state, replaceability, voltage and device identity; raw Matter metadata is in `msg.matter`.
+Send `{payload:{action:"getAllBatteries"}}` to retrieve the cached inventory.

 Dynamic inputs require `nodeId`, `endpointId`, `clusterId`, plus `command` or `attribute` (top-level or under `msg.matter`):